 Before using the selective automatic coating equipment or machine for mass production, you should pay close attention to the first piece of inspection work.
 Ensure that there are no reported problems such as less coating, leaking coating, multiple coatings, or air bubbles.
 The area or device where the coating is denied from being coated cannot adhere and the coating's uniform thickness and baking can be performed.

 Lastly, the working environment humidity should be strictly controlled and it should be below 65% RH when the conformal coatings are performed.
 The printed circuit board can absorb moisture as a composite material.

 Choose PCBONLINE for PCB Assembly and Conformal Coating

 PCBONLINE provides a high-quality circuit board assembly one-stop service, which is custom.
-You can require applying the conformal coating to your assembly.
+You can apply the conformal coating to your assembly.
 We ensure the beautiful outside, thickness, and consistency meet your expectations.
 PCBONLINE is specialized in advanced circuit boards.
 Whether your circuits are simple or complex, PCBONLINE can handle the project easily and deliver it to you fast.
 Want your assemblies to last long and work stably?
-Click the button below and enjoy the best quality assembly service with the free sample and functional testing.
+Click the button below and enjoy the best quality assembly service with free samples and functional testing.

 - PCB Assembly Guideline: What to Prepare Before PCB Assembly